-One of our Investigators looked into Mr S's complaint.
-He said he had considered whether the complaint was made within the applicable time limits and he thought it was.
-He invited Options to comment if it disagreed.
+One of our Investigators looked into Mr L's complaint.
+She said she had considered whether the complaint was made within the applicable time limits and she thought it was.

 On considering the merits of the complaint the Investigator said it should be upheld.
-He acknowledged that Options as the SIPP operator wasn't responsible for assessing the suitability of any advice Mr S may have received.
-But he said Options was responsible for doing due diligence on Caledonian as an introducer of business to Options.
+She acknowledged that Options as the SIPP operator wasn't responsible for assessing the suitability of any advice Mr L may have received.
+But she said Options was responsible for doing due diligence on Caledonian as an introducer of business to Options.
 And the Investigator said Options hadn't done enough and/or hadn't drawn fair and reasonable conclusions from what it knew.
-If it had acted fairly and reasonably, the Investigator said, Options would've refused to accept Mr S's application from Caledonian.
+If it had acted fairly and reasonably, the Investigator said, Options would've refused to accept Mr L's application from Caledonian.

-The Investigator also said that section 27 of the Financial Services and Markets Act 2000 (FSMA) provided an additional and alternative basis on which to uphold Mr S's complaint.
-That was because the contract between Mr S and Options was a result of Caledonian carrying on regulated financial services activities in the UK without authorisation.
+The Investigator also said that section 27 of the Financial Services and Markets Act 2000 (FSMA) provided an additional and alternative basis on which to uphold Mr L's complaint.
+That was because the contract between Mr L and Options was a result of Caledonian carrying on regulated financial services activities in the UK without authorisation.

-The Investigator set out that Options should put things right by comparing Mr S's current position to the position he would've been in had he not transferred from his defined benefit pension scheme, and paying him compensation.
-The Investigator also said Options should pay Mr S £500 for the distress and inconvenience caused by its failings.
+The Investigator set out that Options should put things right by comparing Mr L's current position to the position he would've been in had he not transferred from his defined benefit pension scheme, and paying him compensation.
+The Investigator also said Options should pay Mr L £500 for the distress and inconvenience caused by its failings.